The UK Youth Mobility Scheme (T5) Visa for Australians

 Many young Aussies dream of living and working in London.
 Thanks to the UK’s Youth Mobility Scheme visa, which is the UK equivalent of a working holiday visa, you can!
 In fact, thousands of backpackers travel each year between Australia and the UK – countries with strong cultural, economic and historical ties.

-This page contains information about the UK Youth Mobility Scheme (T5) visa for Australian citizens, as well as living in the UK.
-It was last updated on 28 August 2021.
+This page contains information about the UK Youth Mobility Scheme (T5) visa for Australian citizens and living in the UK.
+It was last updated on 9 June 2022.

 Key facts about the UK